NotNeelPatel/notneelpatel.github.io/blog/markdown/2022-11-18-midi-remix.md

 ### How It Works

-MIDI (musical instrument digital interface) is essentially a universal system that allows for instruments to communicate with each other and computers.
-While MIDI encompasses a lot more, including programming and other musical standards, what's important for this case are the files.
-MIDI files (.mid) are not like typical .mp3 and .wav files as they don't actually hold any audio data.
-Instead, they're a lot more like sheet music in that they are instructions for an interpreter to play notes.
-MIDI files hold data like the notes all the instruments are playing, dynamics (volume), and tempo (speed).
-Along with that, they are all standardized in some ways.
-Drums should always be on the 10th channel for example.
-Note that there are different standards, which is probably why some of your MIDI files seem extremely wrong.
+MIDI is essentially a universal system that allows instruments to communicate with each other and computers.
+While MIDI encompasses much more, including programming and other musical standards, what's important for this case are the files.
+MIDI files (.mid) are not like typical .mp3 and .wav files because they don't actually hold any audio data.
+Instead, they're more like sheet music, containing instructions for an interpreter to play notes.
+MIDI files include data like the notes all the instruments are playing, dynamics (volume), and tempo (speed).
+They are standardized in some ways; for example, drums should always be on the 10th channel.

-There's another important component to this: soundfonts.
-If you were to play a MIDI file on your computer (assuming you have a media player that can play them), you would just hear the song normally.
-To add the Mario 64 instruments and sounds, you need use a soundfont.
+Another important component is soundfonts.
+When you play a MIDI file on your computer (assuming you have a media player that can play them), you'll hear the song normally.
+To add the Mario 64 instruments and sounds, you need to use a soundfont.
 Soundfonts contain the actual audio for instruments.
-As I mentioned, MIDI is a standard, so this would mean that instruments will correspond to whatever the MIDI file requests.
+Since MIDI is a standard, the instruments correspond to what the MIDI file requests.

 ### How To Make Your Own Remixes